 Friends and family who lend you money are often willing to do so at below-market interest rates.
 Chances are they're more interested in supporting your efforts than in turning a profit, and some might even insist on earning no interest at all.
 As you prepare to approach prospective lenders, however, you should plan on paying interest, for several reasons:

-- Paying interest helps ensure that you meet IRS guidelines for private lending, which treat overly low interest rates as a gift to the loan recipient, which counts toward the lender's $12,000 gift maximum.
+- Paying interest helps ensure that you meet IRS guidelines for private lending, which treat overly low interest rates as a gift to the loan recipient, which counts toward the lender's annual tax-free gift maximum (see above).

 - A respectable interest rate, similar to what your lender would earn on a savings account or CD, may make your lender happier about the whole arrangement.